Geeksltd/Olive/docs/Microservices/ImplementingResilientApplications.md

 ### Use a Circuit Breaker

-It’s important to not get into an infinite retry loop, As part of the framework, the client process should track the number of failed requests.
-If the error rate exceeds a configured limit, a “circuit breaker” kicks in so that further attempts fail immediately without even trying to make a remote call.
+It's important to not get into an infinite retry loop, As part of the framework, the client process should track the number of failed requests.
+If the error rate exceeds a configured limit, a "circuit breaker" kicks in so that further attempts fail immediately without even trying to make a remote call.

 The idea is that if a large number of requests are failing,  the service is probably unavailable for a period of time, and that sending more requests will be pointless.
 After a timeout period though, it would try again and, if the new requests are successful, close the circuit breaker.